redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 What is a Theme?
 ---------------

-An RedKite CMS Theme Application could be defined as a collection of twig templates which have their own assets like javascripts, stylesheets and images, packaged into a well-known structure.
+A RedKite CMS Theme Application could be defined as a collection of twig templates which have their own assets like javascripts, stylesheets and images, packaged into a well-known structure.